Kate Middleton Reflects on Her Most Cherished Aspect of Family Life

 Earlier in the note, Kate, who has been a patron of East Anglia's Children Hospices since 2012, applauded the "life-changing support provided by children's hospices and palliative care charities across the U.K."

-"They offer a lifeline to children and families facing the imaginable," she wrote.
+"They offer a lifeline to children and families facing the unimaginable," she wrote.

 She also revealed the theme of this year's Children's Hospice Week—"Life's Short"—and stated that she was "touched that children and young people are sharing what they love most in life and reminding us how precious time is for everyone."